| Constipation: A

 position 28.
 Australia was at 7th place, the US 13th

+and the UK placed at 19th.
 The Information Society Index takes into account computer,

 telecommunications, internet and social aspects, and combines a